OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 			frameborder="0" allowfullscreen>
 		</iframe>

-2. The video.dialogbox.html page must either be in the same domain
-3.   as the host page.
+2. The video.dialogbox.html page must be in the same domain as the host page.
 3. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
 4. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
 For details, see the section [Errors and events in the dialog window](#errors-and-events-in-the-dialog-window).